 The Creighton Class Action was initially listed in the Federal Court for mediation in November 2015, and for trial in March 2016.

-However, in June 2015, six months after the Creighton Class Action was commenced, a second class action was commenced in the Supreme Court of NSW against AET (Smith Class Action).
-The Smith Class Action represents a subset of debenture holders in the Creighton Class Action, who have signed a litigation funding agreement with, and agreed to pay a 30-40% commission to, a third party litigation funder.
+However, in June 2015, six months after the Creighton Class Action commenced, a second class action was commenced against AET in the Supreme Court of NSW (Smith Class Action).
+The Smith Class Action represents only some of the debenture holders in the Creighton Class Action.
+Specifically, its membership is limited to those who have signed a litigation funding agreement which obliges them to pay, from any damages recovered, up to 40% of those damages as commission to the litigation funder, as well as the legal costs incurred.
 Slater and Gordon is not affiliated with the law firm or litigation funder who issued the Smith Class Action.

-On 5 February 2015, Justice Ball delivered a judgment where he accepted that if only one of the class actions were permitted to proceed it should be the Creighton Class Action.
-However, his Honour decided to allow both class actions to proceed concurrently, and the Court will give group members who are in both class actions the chance to make a choice as to which class action to remain in.
+On 5 February 2016, Justice Ball delivered a judgment, in which he accepted that if only one of the class actions were permitted to proceed it should be the Creighton Class Action.
+However, his Honour decided to allow both class actions to proceed, and to give group members who are in both class actions the chance to make a choice as to which class action to remain in.

 There are significant advantages to debenture holders if they participate in the Creighton Class Action.
 Critically, the funding arrangements in the Creighton Class Action are more beneficial.
 As Justice Ball stated:

 “There can be little doubt that if the proceedings settle for a substantial sum of money then the funding arrangements in the Creighton Proceeding are more beneficial to class members than the funding arrangements in the Smith Proceeding, since in the former case class members will not have to pay a percentage of their recoveries to a litigation funder.
 That is a significant factor favouring the Creighton Proceeding, and may be a critical one to many debenture holders…”